HIV continues to be a public health challenge in Oregon

 Ending inequities

-In Oregon, we are focused on ending new HIV/STI transmission by using a whole-person lens, and by leading with racial/ethnic equity work.
+In Oregon, we focus on ending new HIV/STI transmission.
+We do this with a whole-person lens and by leading with racial/ethnic equity work.
 We cannot end HIV/STI transmission without ending inequities.

 Serious portrait of a young black man with a black leather jacket